Eloi4ActiveMe/Eloi4ActiveMe/README.md

 Most of the projects and code are going to be private.
 If you see a public repository on this account it means:
 - it has **no direct link** to a NDA (non disclosure agreement)
-- makes it public should not have impact on the clients
+- makes it public has not have impact on the clients
 - we agree with ActiveMe to keep it public for education purpose